zapplyjobs/interview-handbook-2026/README.md

 <p align="center">Roughly speaking, we can divide interview questions into three main categories: behavioral questions, technical questions, and curveballs.

 > 🤝 The goal of <i>behavioral questions</i> is to gauge your skills, abilities, and personality.
 They want to see how your past behavior reflects and predicts your future behavior.
-Ultimately, it’s about determining a cultural fit.</p>
+Ultimately, it’s about determining a cultural fit.

 > 🛠️ <i>Techncial questions</i> are used to judge your technical knowledge and expertise.
-Do you have the necessary foundation to solve highly complex problems on the spot or not?</p>
+Do you have the necessary foundation to solve highly complex problems on the spot or not?

-> 🎲 And <i>curveballs</i> are surprise questions through which the company wants to see how you react to a sudden situation.</p>
+> 🎲 And <i>curveballs</i> are surprise questions through which the company wants to see how you react to a sudden situation.

 <p align="center">Let’s go over some common behavioral, technical, and curveball questions you can expect in an interview.</p>